brainhack-school2020/OccipitalCandy_ReproducibleSanityPipeline/README.md

 For this project, I will concentrate on gaining competencies in the following general areas using the following tools:

   * Datasharing, Open Science

       * BIDS (e.g. Pybids)
       * Github
       * Docker or Singularity

   * Streamlining and combining pipelines for multimodal MRI data pre-processing and analysis

       * Integration (wrapping) of other processing programs to be called within python (e.g. FSL, CAT12)
       * Python (pandas, NumPy , DyPy, etc.)
       * Parallelization (Nextflow)

   * Standaridized visualization pipeline for easy comparison across groups

       * matplotlib

+  * Test in a High Performance Computing environment

+      * Compute Canada

 ### Data